artiscursive/ha-nba/README.md

 ## Configuration

-You'll need to know your team ID, which is a 2- or 3-letter acronym (eg. "SEA" for Seattle or "NE" for New England).
-You can find yours at https://espn.com/nfl in the top scores UI.
+You'll need to know your team ID, which is a 2- or 3-letter acronym (eg. "CHA" for Charlotte or "LAL" for Los Angeles Lakers).
+You can find yours at https://espn.com/nba in the top scores UI.

 ### Via the "Configuration->Integrations" section of the Home Assistant UI

-Look for the integration labeled "NFL" and enter your team's acronym in the UI prompt.
+Look for the integration labeled "NBA" and enter your team's acronym in the UI prompt.
 You can also enter a friendly name.
 If you keep the default, your sensor will be `sensor.nfl`, otherwise it will be `sensor.friendly_name_you_picked`.

 ### Manually in your `configuration.yaml` file

 To create a sensor instance add the following configuration to your sensor definitions using the team_id found above:

 ```
-- platform: nfl
+- platform: nba
-  team_id: 'SEA'
+  team_id: 'CHA'
 ```

 After you restart Home Assistant then you should have a new sensor called `sensor.nfl` in your system.